- Home

 Why talk about your choice?

-If your loved ones have no idea how you felt about organ and tissue donation, they may be caught off guard by your choice.
-For example, if they did not know that you had indicated that they could decide for you whether or not you become an organ donor.
-This causes extra sadness and stress during a time when there are already many difficult moments.
+If your loved ones have no idea how you felt about organ and tissue donation, they may be blindsided by your choice.
+For example, if they did not know that you had indicated they could decide for you whether or not you become an organ donor.
+That causes extra sadness and stress during a time when there are already many difficult moments.

 Tips for a good conversation